yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/ddl_create_table.md

 Using this qualifier will create a temporary table.
 Temporary tables are only visible in the current client session or transaction in which they are created and are automatically dropped at the end of the session or transaction.
 Any indexes created on temporary tables are temporary as well.

-### Split Into
+### SPLIT INTO

 The `SPLIT INTO` clause specifies the number of tablets that will be created for the table.
-This is useful for two data center (2DC) deployments.
-See example below: [Create CDC table specifying number of tablets](#create-cdc-table-specifying-number-of-tablets).
+Pre-splitting tablets, using `SPLIT INTO`, distributes write and read workloads on a production cluster.
+For example, if you have 3 servers, splitting the table into 30 tablets can provide write throughput on the table.
+For an example, see [Create a table specifying the number of tablets](#create-a-table-specifying-the-number-of-tablets).

+{{< note title="Note" >}}

+By default, yugabyteDB pre-splits a table in `ysql_num_shards_per_tserver * num_of_tserver` shards.
+The `SPLIT INTO` clause can be used to override that setting on a per-table basis.

+{{< /note >}}

 ### Colocated